ncusi/MSR_Challenge_2024/README.md

 ### Stages with checkpoints

-The commit_similarities, pr_similarities, and issue_similarities take
+The commit_similarities, pr_similarities, and issue_similarities are
-a long time to run.
+sinficantly time consuming.
 Therefore, to avoid having to re-run them if they are interrupted, they save their intermediate state as checkpoint file:
 `data/interim/commit_sharings_similarities_df.checkpoint_data.json`, etc.